-Non-current liabilities increased by Ch\$76,678 million, 6.2% compared to December 2020, mainly due to the increase in other non-current financial liabilities (Ch\$51,219 million) explained by the increase in bond debt due to the UF and U.S. dollar increase, partially offset by the decrease in liabilities from the mark to market of the cross currency swaps of the bond placed in the U.S. market in January 2020.
-Added to the above increase is the increase in deferred tax liabilities (Ch\$14,786 million) explained by (i) the increase in the income tax rate in Argentina (30% to 35%), (ii) lower tax losses in Chile, and (iii) an increase in deferred liabilities for distribution rights and fixed assets, due to currency translation.
+Non-current liabilities decreased by Ch\$137,073 million, 10.4% compared to December 2021, mainly due to the decrease in Other non-current financial liabilities (-Ch\$136,247 million), which is mainly explained by the aforementioned reclassification to short-term of the bond issued in the United States in 2013.
+The above is partially offset by the increase in mark to market liabilities of the cross currency swaps of the bond placed in the U.S. market in January 2020 and by the increase in debt with the public due to the increase in the UF and the U.S. dollar.

-As of December 31, 2021, our bond obligation had a weighted average interest rate of 3.7% in UF and 4.5% in US\$ while our bank obligation had a weighted average interest rate of 2.0% for the debts in Chilean pesos.
+As of December 31, 2022, our bond obligation had a weighted average interest rate of 3.6% in UF and 4.5% in US\$ while our bank obligation had a weighted average interest rate of 5.05% for the debts in Chilean pesos.